 The North Shore Surf Girls love teaching surfing lessons at Puaena Point for many reasons.
 It is a protected cove and safe from the big waves the North Shore of Oahu is known for in our winter months.
 Puaena Point is a long gentle breaking wave.
-The wave at ends in a gentle pool of water and is known for green sea turtle’s swimming all around you while you learn to surf.
-Puaena Point is located at the end of Kahalewai Place on the North East end of Haleiwa Regional Beach Park.
-Parking is free, and there is a public restroom but no showers.
+The ride ends in a peaceful pool of water and is known for green sea turtle’s swimming all around you while you learn to surf.
+Puaena Point, located at the end of Kahalewai Place on the North East end of Haleiwa Regional Beach Park, offers free and a public restroom with showers.

 A little Hawaiian mythology is always a good thing.
-Pua means flower and Ena means hot.
-The story goes that many years ago a young girl lived at Puaena Point and she was an oracle, or priestess acting as a medium through whom advice or prophecy was sought from the gods in classical antiquity.
-The other myth about Puaena Point is that there is a rock near the shoreline that by touching it a person will be healed of whatever ails them.
-There are other stories about this location, but in the spirit of not wanting to give it all away I will save them for another post.
-The most important thing to remember when visiting this sacred and beautiful beach is to help keep it clean and to use reef safe sunscreen.
+Pua means flower, and Ena means hot.
+The story goes that many years ago, a young girl lived at Puaena Point, and she was an oracle, or priestess acting as a medium through whom advice or prophecy is sought from the gods in classical antiquity.
+The other myth about Puaena Point is that there is a rock near the shoreline that, by touching it, a person is healed of whatever ails them.
+There are other stories about this location, but in the spirit of not wanting to give it all away, I will save them for another post.
+The most important thing to remember when visiting this sacred and beautiful beach is to help keep it clean and to use reef-safe sunscreen.
 Mahalo!